kinggoesgaming/SpongeDocs/source/plugin/entities/index.rst

 Working with Entities
 =====================

-Entities are a huge part of Minecraft, and the Sponge API in general.
+Entities are a huge part of Minecraft, and the SpongeAPI in general.

 .. toctree::
     :maxdepth: 2